 - our bankers to the extent necessary to comply with anti-money laundering and terrorist financing legislation;

 - marketing companies who help us manage our electronic communications with you;

 - third party organisations that provide IT services to us.

-We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+We require all third parties to respect the security of your personal information and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your personal information for their own purposes and only permit them to process your personal information for specified purposes and in accordance with our instructions.

 - to respond to any questions or complaints from you;

 - to comply with laws and rules applicable to us.

 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In respect of personal information which we receive and process in order to comply with our legal duties to prevent money laundering and terrorist financing, we are required by law to retain such personal information for a period of five years from the end of the matter we are handling for you or from the date upon which you cease to be our client.
 In most cases we will retain the personal information for six years from the conclusion of our business relationship, but we may do so for longer if necessary.